xiaoleiy/nscraper/README.md

 # nscraper
-A NodeJS scraper to suit for different websites for various data.
+A NodeJS scraper to scrape various data to txt/csv file, database, excel and console.